10 mistakes startups make when building with GenAI

 Mistake 8.
 Overlooking bias until it’s too late

-AI bias is a big problem that startups routinely ignore until it fails.
+Bias is one of the biggest AI mistakes that startups routinely ignore until it fails.
 Train a model on biased data, and it will reflect those biases, whether that means racial, gender, or cultural distortions.

 Researchers at Anthropic tried reducing bias in AI responses but found that doing so sometimes made the model less capable overall.
 Meanwhile, Google now conducts fairness reviews before launching AI-driven products, recognizing that unchecked bias can damage trust and invite regulatory scrutiny.